Getting Rid Of Aphids: Yes, but Don’t Be Too Quick About It

-Aphids, small piecing, sucking, leaf eating, troublesome pests, are common on outdoor plants and on houseplants.
+Aphids, small piecing, sucking, leaf eating, and troublesome pests are common on outdoor plants and on houseplants.
 Aphids are easily brought indoors on infested plants, attached to clothing, or by the wind through an open window.
-You want to rid yourself of aphids because of the damage they cause to your garden, crops and indoor plants.
+A few aphids can damage your garden, crops, and indoor plants.
+Consider, though, that aphids are also food for many birds.

 At this point, we recommend reading this article on Best bugs – Beneficial insects along with this article.
 As examples, adult ladybugs are voracious predators best known for eating aphids and other soft-bodied insects.
 And a single beetle can eat as many as sixty aphids every day.
 There are good bugs to help you with pest control.